junxit/us-congress-bills-115/metadata.md

 - 2018-06-11 — Committee on Oversight and Government discharged.
 - 2018-06-11 — Committee on Oversight and Government discharged.
 - 2018-06-11 — Placed on the Union Calendar, Calendar No. 557.
+- 2018-06-12 — Rules Committee Resolution H. Res.
+934 Reported to House.
+Rule provides for consideration of H.R.
+2851, H.R.
+5735 and H.R.
+5788 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2018-06-13 — Rule H. Res.
+934 passed House.
+- 2018-06-14 — Considered as unfinished business. (consideration: CR H5184)
+- 2018-06-14 — Considered under the provisions of rule H. Res.
+934. (consideration: CR H5163-5172)
+- 2018-06-14 — DEBATE - The House proceeded with one hour of debate on H.R.
+5788.
+- 2018-06-14 — House amendment offered
+- 2018-06-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-06-14 — On passage Passed by the Yeas and Nays: 353 - 52 (Roll no. 265). (text: CR H5163-5166)
+- 2018-06-14 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+5788, the Chair put the question on passage, and by voice vote, announced that the ayes had prevailed.
+Mr. Bishop (MI) demanded the yeas and nays and the Chair postponed further proceedings on the question of passage until a time to be announced.
+- 2018-06-14 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 353 - 52 (Roll no. 265).(text: CR H5163-5166)
+- 2018-06-14 — Rule provides for consideration of H.R.
+2851, H.R.
+5735 and H.R.
+5788 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2018-06-14 — The previous question was ordered pursuant to the rule.